-Coauthored with Theresa Lou, research associate in the International Institutions and Global Governance program at the Council on Foreign Relations.
+The following is a guest post by Megan Roberts, associate director of the International Institutions and Global Governance program at the Council on Foreign Relations.

 This week the UN Security Council will conduct a second straw poll in the race to select the ninth secretary-general (SG) of the United Nations.
 António Guterres, who recently stepped down from a ten-year run as UN high commissioner for refugees, emerged as the surprise early frontrunner after the first poll.
 However, the Council’s final choice likely won’t be known until the fall, and those watching the race should expect many twists in between.
 More important than who is selected is whether the process paves the way for real reform in how the UN chooses its senior leaders.
 Read more »